Home » History » Index

 Ski movie pioneer Warren Miller came to South Eugene High School in 1970 for a film showing that benefited Willamette Pass Ski Patrol.

-Duncan says the same owner built a shed in front of the old patrol room to house a hot tub for his private use.
+Duncan said the same owner built a shed in front of the old patrol room to house a hot tub for his private use.

-“That building is now part of the existing patrol room,” Duncan says.
+“That building is now part of the existing patrol room,” Duncan said.

 Turmoil at Willamette Pass hit its high point during the late 1960s and early 1970s, when the ownership went from SELCO to Hedeen, then to Hoodoo Ski Bowl, to Mike Neary, back to Hoodoo and finally — in 1980 — to Richard and Lois Satagaj (of RTS fame).